 Summer and Winter Grants of up to $4,000

 Students identify or design their own projects that are usually associated with a social service, not-for-profit or public agency and outline their activities in a proposal that the grant committee reviews.
 Individual students may request up to $2,000 and student groups may request up to $4,000.

 Each grant is intended to allow a student to engage in meaningful service work by defraying living expenses and other costs while performing unpaid service including:

 Preference is given to applications that indicate that grant funds will go directly to the community or to students' reasonable living expenses.
 Funded projects may occur in the United States or abroad, but special consideration is given to domestic proposals.
 It is rare that travel expenses will be covered by CEGs.

 The grants are intended to support individuals or small groups.
 Applicants should note that the committee will take into account other funding sources available to applicants (e.g. research grants, Branch Out financial aid, etc.) in their considerations.

-The Office of Community Engagement also offers grants during the academic semester ranging from $100-$1,000.
-These grants can be used for expenses related to student-led local community engagement programming on campus or in the local community.
-This might include but is not limited to:
+During the academic semester, students can apply for a community engagement grant ranging from $100-$1,000.
+These grants can be used for expenses related to student-led local community engagement programming on campus or in the local community such as:

 As with Winter and Summer CEGs, the projects must focus on community impact as well as positive impact on the student's development as an active citizen.